algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ## Legal Considerations

-Adherence to licensing and copyright regulations for Pac-Man®-inspired elements will be a priority throughout development.
+Adherence to licensing and copyright regulations for Pac-Man-inspired elements will be a priority throughout development.

 ## Milestones